JIACHENG135/Electron-React-Book-Searcher/README.md

 LibGen Desktop is a lightweight, fast and free book searching and sharing engine for MacOS, Windows and Linux.

+This application's infra and skeleton is inspired and inherit from <a href="https://github.com/lanten/electron-antd"> here </a>

 ## Features

 Finished: